 There are expenses other than those that you pay to the outsourcing company.
 You must consult an IT contact specialist before you engage the outsourcing company.
 There may be unplanned travel to the country where you are outsourcing your work.

 There are many services for which there is no planning done.
 But there is another expense that could come as a surprise.
 That is the amount you incur because of the delay in completing the project.
-There are many App Development Firms which charges hidden cost at the end of your project.
+There are many App Development Firms which charge hidden costs at the end of your project.

 Time is a significant constraint.
 You need to wait till you get the specialist for helping in outsourcing.
 You will have to spend the time to update new people.